GMan26/vodafone-test/README.md

 # Vodafone Test
-For this test there are 2 methods for this application to communicate with the in-memory h2 database.
+For this test there are 2 methods for this application to communite with the in-memory h2 database.
 These controllers are:
   - Web
   - REST